Contact Us for a Free Consultation (213) 542-0979

 Harsh Penalties for a Conviction

-So, if you or a loved one is charged with a white collar crime and you're worried about going to jail, your worry is in the right place, because a lot of times, judges and prosecutors are very harsh on white collar type offenses.
+So, if you or a loved one is charged with a white-collar crime and you're worried about going to jail, your worry is in the right place.
+Judges and prosecutors are often very harsh on white-collar offenses.

-They want to make an example of the person and they look at these types of cases as though they could happen to them.
+They want to make an example of the person and look at these cases as though they could happen to them.

-Even some of the recent media cases that we've seen involving white collar type offenses, you can see the media is involved and the authorities are very serious about these cases and are trying to make an example out of the offenders.
+Even in some recent media cases involving white-collar offenses, the media is concerned, and the authorities are very serious about these cases.
+They are trying to make an example of the offenders.

 White Collar Prosecutions in Los Angeles County

-The type of white collar crimes that I see prosecuted in Los Angeles county are crimes involving money laundering, bank fraud, extortion.
+The white-collar crimes I see prosecuted in Los Angeles County are money laundering, bank fraud, and extortion.

-Anything where somebody's losing money or the defendant is attempting to gain money from a victim in some sort of unlawful manner, could be under the umbrella of white color crimes.
+Anything where somebody's losing money, or the defendant is attempting to gain money from a victim in some unlawful manner could be under the umbrella of white color crimes.

 Embezzlement

-So, if somebody is a trusted employee of a corporation, a business, a bank, even a mom and pop store and that person steals from them, they're looking at embezzlement charges.
+So, if somebody is a trusted employee of a corporation, business, bank, or even a mom-and-pop store and steals from them, they're looking at embezzlement charges.

-These charges are prosecuted much more harshly than just regular theft crime charges where you go into a store for example and steal something.
+These charges are prosecuted much more harshly than regular theft crimes, where you go into a store, for example, and steal something.

 • trusting the individual, and